trentlarson/endorser-mobile/README.md

   - Import via the mnemonic, eg. #3 from endorser-ch test/util.js
   - Submit claims & confirmations.
   - Run report searches for the individual, eg. for 'carp'
+- On an actual device (remember the table-name fiasco!)
+  - Android - must use Play Store to release to internal testing (because fiasco wasn't caught when connected)
+  - iOS - TestFlight is recommended (though potentially OK to use Xcode, since it would have caught the fiasco)